 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Jack Reacher #4 series and is a This thriller is a paperback edition was published by Jove on April 25, 2006 and has 552 pages.
+It is part of the Jack Reacher #4 series and is a thriller that was published by Jove on April 25, 2006 and has 552 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

 Other books by this author which I have reviewed include Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Fourth (and first publication-wise) in the Jack Reacher thriller series revolving around Jack, a drifter recently discharged from the military.